 How Can Attackers Exploit Vulnerabilities in Smart Contracts?

-There are a few ways that bad actors can exploit vulnerabilities in smart contracts.
+Bad actors can exploit vulnerabilities in smart contracts in a few ways.
 One way is by using what’s called the “reentrancy attack.”

 This is where an attacker will call a function in a smart contract.
 Hackers can then call it again before the first function has had a chance to finish executing.
 This can allow the attacker to siphon off money or data from the contract.

 Lastly, hackers can also attack smart contracts through a “timestamp attack.”
-Specifically, an attacker tries to exploit the fact that blockchains mark each transaction with a timestamp.
+Specifically, an attacker tries to exploit that blockchains mark each transaction with a timestamp.

 The attacker will try to submit a transaction with a timestamp in the future.
 As you may guess, a hacker hopes the system will process it before other transactions.

 These are just a few ways that criminals can attack smart contracts.
-As the space continues to grow, we will likely see more attacks on smart contracts.
-It’s essential for developers to be aware of the risks and to take steps to protect their contracts from attack.
+As the space grows, we will likely see more attacks on smart contracts.
+Therefore, it’s essential for developers to be aware of the risks and to take steps to protect their contracts from attack.

 What Defenses Are Available to Protect Against Attacks on Smart Contracts?